zbMATHOpen/zbmath-open-kg/front/readme.md

-## zbMATH Open KG: RDF Triple Store Setup
+## zbMATH Open KG: RDF Triple Store Setup (Apache Jena Fuseki)

 ### Requirements

 - [Docker](https://www.docker.com/get-started) (includes Docker Compose)

 This example demonstrates how to set up the zbMATH Open KG using [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) as the RDF triple store.
 Fuseki is a lightweight SPARQL server that allows you to host and query your knowledge graph easily.

-We provide a sample subset of the zbMATH Open KG data you can use here: [`data/subset-200.ttl`](./data/subset-200.ttl).
+Download the full RDF dump (.ttl format) of the zbMATH Open KG from [Zenodo](./).
+For convenience, we also provide a small sample subset of the zbMATH Open KG data: [`data/subset-200.ttl`](./data/subset-200.ttl).

 Before running the example, ensure the initial data file is located in the same folder as the `docker-compose.yml` file.
 If not, update the volume mapping in `docker-compose.yml` accordingly: